Send us your request.

 The ice ball maker by iconic minimal designer brand Muji provides a easy way to create ice balls in your freezer.

-Japanese bars often shave blocks of ice into spheres by hand, or mold them from blocks using expensive ice sphere devices that can set you back several hundred dollars, but if you’re not yet ready to max out your credit card with professional bar equipment, this silicon ball mold for 800JPY will do nicely.
+Japanese bars often shave blocks of ice into spheres by hand, or mold them from blocks using expensive ice sphere devices that can set you back several hundred dollars, but if you’re not yet ready to max out your credit card with professional bar equipment, this silicon ball mold for (￥800Prices are approximate only and subject to change.

 It’s also possible to get creative and use them for making dishes like round custard pudding.
 (Note: The ice ball maker is not ovenproof.)